Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 Operations segment- This section contains customer-managed components such as Windows Active Directory service, Azure Active Directory, file servers, and Windows license servers.
 It is possible to provision file servers and license servers on customer-managed Azure subscription or in a customer data center with hybrid connectivity between Azure to an on-premises data center.

-Citrix Managed Desktops and traditional desktop solution
+Citrix Virtual Apps and Desktops Standard for Azure and traditional desktop solution

 Organizations typically adopt virtual desktop solutions based on their business needs.
 As companies expand their global footprint and increase productivity, IT is often left with the challenge to meet the growing demands and use cases.
 Organizations have started to adopt digital workspace solutions based on traditional desktop solutions.
 The virtual desktop solution has been around for a long time and traditionally was the only way to run a virtual desktop.
 This is cost-effective for companies that have a large employee base in a single region or geographic location.